Cape Town City F.C. (2016)

 Cape Town City Football Club (Kaapstad Sokkerklub) is a South African professional football club based in Cape Town, South Africa, that plays in the National First Division (NFD).
 It was founded in 2016.
 A previous club under the same name was founded in 1960, before dissolving in 1977.
 Following the club's relegation to the NFD, the team plays its home matches at the Athlone Stadium.

 History

-Cape Town City was resurrected when South African businessman and former professional soccer player John Comitis purchased the franchise rights of defunct Mpumalanga Black Aces F.C.
+Cape Town City FC was resurrected when South African businessman and former professional soccer player John Comitis purchased the franchise rights of defunct Mpumalanga Black Aces F.C.
 Comitis was one of two co-founders of Ajax Cape Town F.C. in 1999 but eventually sold his shares in 2013.
 In 2016, Comitis bought defunct Black Aces, located in Nelspruit, Mpumalanga, and relocated the team with the franchise license in Cape Town.

 The club finished 15th in the 2024–25 Premiership, entering the playoffs, and was relegated to the 2025–26 National First Division.